Is a Gold IRA Any Good?

 What Is a Gold IRA?

-A gold IRA is an Individual Retirement Account which permits investors to hold physical gold, other precious metals such as silver, platinum and palladium as investments within an account – this differs from traditional IRAs which typically hold paper assets such as stocks bonds mutual funds; gold IRAs were introduced with passage of Taxpayer Relief Act in 1997 which broadened investment types allowed within an IRA to include certain precious metals.
+A gold IRA is an Individual Retirement Account which allows investors to hold physical gold, other precious metals such as silver, platinum and palladium as investments within an account – this differs from traditional IRAs which typically hold paper assets such as stocks bonds mutual funds; gold IRAs were introduced with passage of Taxpayer Relief Act in 1997 which broadened investment types allowed within an IRA to include certain precious metals.

 Benefits of a Gold IRA